 Obtain Criminal Records Through the Kings County Clerk’s Office: The County Clerk Office has an online Kings County Clerk’s Office Criminal Records Search tool that can be used to conveniently locate Kings County criminal records for free.
 It is possible to register for an account, but this database can be accessed as a guest.

-Look Up Criminal Records in New York via the New York State Division of Criminal Justice Services (DCJS)
+Search Criminal Records via the New York State Division of Criminal Justice Services (DCJS)

 Criminal record requests through the DCJS are fingerprint-based (biometric).
-Requests can be personal, or for employment or licensing (if mandated by law); a positive match will return a criminal history information (rap sheet) or a “no record” response which verifies that subjects do not have New York criminal records.
+Requests can be personal or for employment or licensing (if mandated by law); a positive match will return criminal history information (rap sheet) or a “no record” response, which verifies that subjects do not have resources on New York state records.

 The request can either be suppressed (limited) or unsuppressed, in which case the records will be unrestricted and will therefore include all criminal records including those that are sealed by court order.